 Join a gym and meet other retired people who want to meet daily to work out and chat.

-Start a side hustle and blog to make extra cash on the side if you know about a topic you’d like to share.
+Start a side hustle and blog to make extra cash if you know about a topic you’d like to share.

 I hope I’ve given you somewhere to start with your grocery expenses and that you can make changes that fit your lifestyle.